preesha73/preesha73/README.md

 <br><hr>
 🔭 About Me<br><br>
-I'm a final-year Computer Science student at VIT Bhopal University with a strong foundation in full-stack development.
-My passion lies in building robust and scalable web applications and automating the entire software development lifecycle, from code to deployment.
-I thrive on solving complex problems and am always eager to apply my skills in modern web technologies, cloud services, and CI/CD pipelines to drive real-world solutions.
+She is a final-year Computer Science student at VIT Bhopal University with a strong foundation in full-stack development.
+Her passion lies in building robust and scalable web applications and automating the entire software development lifecycle, from code to deployment.
+She thrives on solving complex problems and is always eager to apply her skills in modern web technologies, cloud services, and CI/CD pipelines to drive real-world solutions.
 <br><hr>

 🛠️ Tech Stack & Tools<br>